backstage/backstage/docs/features/search/declarative-integration.md

 In this object, you can see exactly what will happen once the custom extension is installed:

 - **[1] $$type**: declares that the object represents an extension;
-- **[2] id**: Is an unique identification for the extension, the `plugin.search.result.item.techdocs` is the key used to configure the extension in the `app-config.yaml` file;
+- **[2] id**: Is a unique identification for the extension, the `plugin.search.result.item.techdocs` is the key used to configure the extension in the `app-config.yaml` file;
 - **[3] at**: It represents the extension attachment point, so the value `plugin.search.page/items` says that the `TechDocs`'s search result item output will be injected as input on the "items" attachment expected by the search page extension;
-- configSchema: represents the `TechDocs` search result item configuration definition, this is the same schema that adopters will use for customizing the extension via `app-config.yaml` file;
 - **[4] inputs**: in this case is an empty object because this extension doesn't expect inputs;
-- **[5] output**: Is an abject that represents the artifact produced by the TechDocs result item extension, on the example, it is a react component reference;
+- **[5] output**: Object representing the artifact produced by the `TechDocs` result item extension, on the example, it is a react component reference;
+- **[6] configSchema**: represents the `TechDocs` search result item configuration definition, this is the same schema that adopters will use for customizing the extension via `app-config.yaml` file;
-- **[6] disable**: Says that the result item extension will be enable by default when the `TechDocs` plugin is installed in the app.
+- **[7] disable**: Says that the result item extension will be enable by default when the `TechDocs` plugin is installed in the app.

 To complete the development cycle for creating a custom search result item extension, we should provide the extension via `TechDocs` plugin: